maarten-pennings/howto/c64development/readme.md

-C64 BASIC has a bit funny implementation of `LOAD` when used in a program: after loading the specified program, it issues a `RUN`, however without clearing variables (which might not work if the second program overlaps with the first).
+C64 BASIC has a bit funny implementation of `LOAD` when used in a program: after loading the specified program, it issues a `RUN`, however without clearing variables (which might not work if the second program is longer than the first).

 So after line 30, line 10 will execute (again), which now does jump to 60.
 The second part of our program prints it will call the assembly subroutine,